chesleybrown/full-stack-challenge/README.md

 Use the `npm test` command.
 This will validate the codestyle of the project using the `tabs4life` coding standard as well as run all tests in the `test` directory.

+Use the `npm run coverage` command to get the current code coverage report.
+It will also attempt to upload it to Coveralls.io if you have permission.